catenglaender/public-notes/ILIAS-development/2023/Complex-forms/Optional-sections-in-complex-forms.md

 User testing yielded the following conclusions:

-* It "obscures most of the initial options—as only one option is visible in the drop-down list" [^web-form-design_286] which could be a downside if the goal is maximum overview at a glance, but an upside if you want to de-clutter the screen
+#### Advantages

 * "Using a single control may better communicate the scope and impact of the initial selection". [^web-form-design_286]
 * "It's easy on the eyes and completed quite quickly" [^web-form-design_287]
 * It had "relatively high satisfaction scores" [^web-form-design_287]
 * Dropdowns are "safe [...] when your list of initial options scales past a number that either horizontal or vertical tabs can support" [^web-form-design_287]

+#### Disadvantages

+* It "obscures most of the initial options—as only one option is visible in the drop-down list" [^web-form-design_286] which could be a downside if the goal is maximum overview at a glance.

+### Nesting conditional visibility

+Potentially, such sub-forms could be nested within another sub-form.
+It should be regulated how many forms within forms are deemed acceptable, as the benefits of an initial overview could be lost if options are hidden in deeper layers.

+The big disadvantage of conditional visibility is that the user doesn't know what data can be entered in the sub-forms until they meet the condition(s) to make that area visible.

 ## Accordion